-During the second half of the spring term the class teacher or TA visits Charlton pre-school weekly, working alongside the children.
+During the second half of the summer term the class teacher or TA visits Charlton pre-school weekly, working alongside the children.
 During the summer term the new intake visit weekly, working and playing with the current reception children who introduce them to routines and procedures.
 Towards the end of term children have lunch at school.
-Early in the summer term there will be a meeting for parents to explain school life and introduce ourselves.
+In the summer term there will be a meeting for parents to explain school life and introduce ourselves.
 A letter is distributed confirming these arrangements.

-During the same term staff from Class 1 organise ‘home/school’ visits with families of children starting in the autumn if desired.
+During the same term staff from Cats Class organise ‘home/school’ visits with families of children starting in the autumn if desired.

 All reception children start school in September.
-We have recently re-structured and reception children will be taught separately.
-Class one is currently taught by the class teacher, ably supported by her classroom assistant who is a trained Forest School leader.
 We offer a very flexible start to school life.
 Children are encouraged to attend full time but individual needs are obviously taken into account.
 We recognise that saying goodbye to your child can be a traumatic event and are happy to offer any support that we can.
 Children enter school through the back playground and are likewise picked up from the classroom at 3.00pm.

 During the first half of the autumn term parents are invited into information sessions on how to help their children with reading and maths.